-In order to inform its environmental objective, JLEN considers the following environmental key performance indicators (KPIs) and associated measurements:
+In order to inform its environmental objective, JLEN considers the following environmental KPIs and associated measurements:

 - Renewable energy generated (MWh renewable electricity, MWh renewable heat)

-- Greenhouse gas emissions avoided (tCO2e avoided for each investment)
+- GHG emissions avoided (tCO2e avoided for each investment)

 - Waste treatment (waste recycled, waste diverted from landfill, in tonnes)